 Anyway—You put four sugared up kids in an 8 by 8 exam room and hilarity ensues.
 Or at least noise ensues.
 I had given the kids the manners and public behavior lecture as we were walking in, but it was a case of too little, too late.
 And all I did was laugh at them.
 Oh—and the baby was naked.
 She had squirted the entire contents of a Capri Sun all over herself seconds before I got to the parking lot, so I had to strip her down.
 Funnily enough, this didn’t faze the nurses or the doctor.
 In fact, the nurse looked at the baby, sighed and said, “Clothing is SO overrated.”
 (This is why I’m willing to drive 40 minutes to go to this pediatrician.)

-And Blythe loudly informed me that he forgot to put on underwear after swimming lessons.
+And Blythe loudly informed me that he forgot to put on underwear.
 And he didn’t bring shoes.
 He’s crunchy like that.
 But, true to form, he remembered to bring an entire pirate ship with a crew of superheroes and Lego men.
 At least he can entertain himself.